 Mice are destructive, gnawing their way through everything from food packaging to electrical cables.
 They are incontinent, urinating constantly and leaving up to 80 droppings a day around the house.

 They breed rapidly, with a single couple able to produce up to 200 (you heard us) offspring within a year.
 And they harbour parasites that can spread diseases, including salmonella, meningitis, encephalitis and tapeworms to us.

 If you're not too sure what infestation you're dealing with, take a look at our how to get rid of pests guide to help identify your unwelcome guests.

 Martha Stewart explains more about mice and their habits: 'October through February is the peak time for mice to enter the home.
 Mice droppings, nests, evidence of gnawing, stale odors, footprints, and, of course, mouse sightings are evidence of an infestation.'

 Before you start, it's worth knowing that it's not that easy to get rid of mice once they're in.
 So, if you've noticed one mouse just the once, and you take the measures suggested below, you might be lucky and knock the problem on the head quickly.

-1. Know the signs of mice
+1. Spot the signs of a mice infestation

 Droppings are your biggest clue – they're not big but they're likely to gather in one particular area, which will be where your mice are finding food.
 That's not the only sign, though.
 Look for where mice have gnawed through anything from furniture to food packaging.